Three AM Deep

 The time for identifying myself as a man who used to be a technology consultant has passed.

-The time for identifying myself as someone who survived and struggled in the aftermath of 9/11 has passed.
+The time for identifying myself as someone who struggled in the aftermath of 9/11 has passed.

-Before it all I had a girlfriend who’d whenever I’d wake up screaming at night she’d read to me poems by Pablo Neruda, Rumi, and anything else that showed me, through the song of words, the beauty in life.
+Before it all, after coming out of the military, I had a girlfriend.
+Whenever I would wake up screaming at night, she would read to me poems by Pablo Neruda, Rumi, and anything else that would show me, through the song of words, the beauty in life.

-She also had read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.
+She also would read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.